 My GSM phone is locked to my home cellular provider - what next?

 Even if you have a GSM phone that can access the 900/1800 band, your cellphone may not always play well with local networks.
-You have to check with your carrier if your contract allows you roam internationally, or if your phone is unlocked for the use of other carriers' SIM cards.
+Check with your carrier if your contract allows you roam internationally, or if your phone is unlocked for the use of other carriers' SIM cards.

 The SIM (Subscriber Identity Module) card is unique to GSM phones, a transferable "smart card" that holds your phone settings and authorizes your phone to access the local network.
 The card can be switched from one phone to another: the phone simply assumes the new SIM card's identity, phone number and all.